collective/plone.app.imagecropping/README.rst

 There is also a Dexterity behavior called ``Enable Image Cropping`` which can be applied on custom content types containing at least one image.

-The editor view hav a tabbed navigation on the top and two columns:
+The editor view has a tabbed navigation on the top and two columns:

 - Image fields on tabbed navigation.
 - Image scales column on left